Parks & Properties

 With approximately 677 acres of land, the Sauk County Forest has a handful of recreational activities to offer year-round.
 Sauk County acquired this property through tax delinquency in the 1930’s.
 The county originally intended to resell this land, but because of serious wind erosion problems, they decided to retain possession of it.

-Summer Oaks Boat Landing on Wisconsin River and Lake Wisconsin
+Summer Oaks Boat Landing with trees on each side, and driveway leading to water

 With access to Lake Wisconsin, the Summer Oaks Boat Landing provides ample parking with opportunities to catch smallmouth and largemouth bass, northern pike, walleye, panfish, trout, catfish, musky and sturgeon.
 This landing also includes a park-and-ride for the snowmobile trail.
 A bathroom is provided during the summer months and an entrance fee is required.